 “(iii) It is unacceptable to photograph individuals in private places without their consent.
 Note – Private places are public or private property where there is a reasonable expectation of privacy.”

 However, the House also referred to Bladet Tromsø and Stensaas v Norway, in which the European Court of Human Rights had held that:

 “Although the press must not overstep certain bounds, in particular in respect of the reputation and rights of others and the need to prevent the disclosure of confidential information, its duty is nevertheless to impart in a manner consistent with its obligations and responsibilities information and ideas on all matters of public interest.”Bladet Tromsø and Stensaas v Norway

-And so by embracing both elements to the argument the House upheld the appeal on grounds that clandestine nature of ‘Narcotics Anonymous’ protected the needs and identities of those attending, thus when the respondents gained unauthorised access to the appellant’s treatment, they did so in the knowledge that it represented no less than a violation of her art.8 rights, whereupon the House reminded the parties that:
+And so, by embracing both elements to the argument, the House upheld the appeal on grounds that clandestine nature of ‘Narcotics Anonymous’ protected the needs and identities of those attending, thus when the respondents gained unauthorised access to the appellant’s treatment, they did so in the knowledge that it represented no less than a violation of her article 8 rights, whereupon the House reminded the parties that: